mike2151/Online-OH-queue/README.md

 ## Theme
 By default, the Online-OH-Queue comes with a green color theme.
 This can be changed.
-Navigate to the `style.css` file located in `src/style/style.css`.
+Navigate to the `style.css` file located in `src/static/css/style.css` and in `frontend/static/style.css`.
+You must make changes to both files!

 At the top of the file are theme variables which you can edit to change the theme of the website.
 Theme variables: <br />